{\Phi}eat: Physically Grounded Material Feature Representation: Data Collection and Curation

-We rely on the Adobe Substance 3D Assets library~\cite{substanceassets2025}, which provides over 9,500 procedural materials covering a wide range of 21 appearance classes, including fabrics, metals, wood, plaster, marble, and plastic.
+We rely on the Adobe Substance 3D Assets library~\cite{substanceassets2025}, which provides over 9,500 procedural materials covering a wide range of 21 appearance classes, including fabric, metal, wood, stone, marble, and plastic.
 We vary the procedural parameters of these materials following artist-designed presets, to synthesize approximately 36,000 unique sets of PBR (Physically Based Rendering) maps~\cite{Burley2015ExtendingDisneyBRDF}.
-Each material instance is rendered on a collection of semantically aligned geometries, and illuminated under four high dynamic range environment maps randomly selected from a list of twenty, providing diverse lighting conditions. \suppmat{Additional material samples and the environment maps are provided in the supplementary materials.}
+Each material instance is rendered on a collection of semantically aligned geometries, and illuminated under four high dynamic range environment maps randomly selected from a list of 20, providing diverse lighting conditions. \suppmat{The supplementary materials shows additional materials and the environment maps.}

 For each render, we randomly vary both the object and environment rotations to ensure a rich sampling of view and light directions.
 Rendering is performed with a Monte Carlo path tracer using physically accurate light transport and microfacet materials~\cite{Trowbridge1975,walter2007microfacet}, ensuring high realism and consistent energy conservation across all scenes.
 We employ GPU-native path tracing with 128 samples per pixel and apply denoising to all renders.
-We tessellate each object using the material’s displacement map to synthesize realistic local shadows and inter-reflections.
-We render the environment map behind transparent regions (e.g., holes) to increase variability, helping the model separate thin structures from their surroundings.
+We tessellate each object using the material’s displacement map to synthesize realistic self-shadows and inter-reflections.
+We render the environment map behind transparent regions (holes) to increase variability, helping the model separate thin structures from their surroundings.
 This process yields roughly one million high-quality renders.